 Surf Life Saving sport showcases the skills and physical abilities required to save a life.

-An opportunity for Australia’s finest Surf Lifesavers to represent their State and showcase their lifesaving skills in an elite lifesaving sports competition.
+The Australian Interstate Championships give 180 of Australia’s best surf athletes an opportunity to represent their State and showcase their lifesaving skills in an elite lifesaving sports competition.
 Held over one day of competition, this State vs. State battle is contested on the beach and in the ocean.

-Provides an opportunity for the best IRB crews from all across the country to compete against each other over one action-packed weekend.
-Created to display the skills required to complete a successful IRB rescue.
+An opportunity for the best IRB crews from across the country to compete against each other over one action-packed weekend promoting the skills required to complete a successful IRB rescue.

 One of the key selection events for our national lifesaving teams.
 It is also an opportunity for our lifesavers to showcase the skills that keep them rescue ready for the start of patrol season.
 The 2021 Championships will be held at the Gold Coast Aquatic Centre, Southport, QLD from 6-8 August 2021.

 The ultimate endurance test in surf sports racing will be going virtual in 2020.

 The 2020 virtual Coolangatta Gold is open to all SLSA members and the general public across the world and will be held over a 10-day period from October 16-25, enabling participants to complete the various components of the event during this time.